hde-oliv/so_long/README.md

-# So Long!
+# So Long...

+...and Thanks for All the Fish

-## What it is
+## What is it?
-A basic 2D game using MiniLibX (a wrapper for X server).
+It's a simple rendition of a top-down 2D game, made with C and utilizing a custom-made graphics library called MiniLibX, a basic wrapper for the [X Window System](https://pt.wikipedia.org/wiki/X_Window_System).
-The goal is to pick every coin and then exit from the map.
+The goal is to pick up every coin and then go to the exit on the map.

-Succeeded with 105%
+**Succeeded with 105%**

 ## Skills
  - Imperative programming